 1. Are you taking any medicines that cause your mouth to become dry?
-Do you have a disease that causes dry mouth?
+Do you have a condition that causes dry mouth?

-Many adults take medicines that can cause dry mouth.
-This is also called xerostomia.
-Many common drugs have this side effect.
-They include antihistamines and medicines for allergies, anxiety and high blood pressure.
+Many adults take medications that include dry mouth as a common side effect.
+They include antihistamines and medicines for allergies, anxiety, and high blood pressure.

-Some diseases also can cause dry mouth.
-The most notable are Sjögren's syndrome and diabetes.
+Some diseases can also cause dry mouth.
+The two most notable are Sjögren's syndrome and diabetes.

 2. Have your gums receded so more of your teeth show?
 Or has your dentist told you that you have periodontal (gum) disease?

 By the time you're an adult, you need to consider that you may already have some form of gum disease.This is a treatable condition that can cause your gums to recede and bone loss around your teeth, exposing more of your teeth.
 Receding gums give bacteria more room to roam, thus giving you at risk of getting cavities below the enamel, in the roots of your teeth.
 If you notice more space between your teeth, bleeding gums, or loose teeth, ask your dentist to check for this condition.
 The American Academy of Periodontology notes findings from the Centers for Disease Control and Prevention that half of Americans 30 or older have periodontitis.
 Your dentist can provide guidance to help you get back on the right track.

 To protect your teeth's roots, your dentist can paint a fluoride varnish or gel on them.
 You can use a fluoride mouthwash or a prescription fluoride gel to get more fluoride onto the teeth and root surfaces.
 Receding gums can leave the roots of your teeth exposed, which can make your teeth sensitive and since roots are not quite as hard as the enamel on your teeth, they can be prone to cavities.

 3. Have you needed a filling in the last year?